Jonk-Wu/roll-vs-chill-game/README.md

 ## Preview

-You can preview and try this game by scanning the QR code below.
+You can preview and try this game by scanning the QR code below or [clicking the linck](https://jonk-wu.github.io/roll-vs-chill-game/).

 ![](./images/QR.jpg)